Meet Regenia Stull, Liberty Hospital’s Chief Nursing Officer

 Q: Explain why workplace culture is one of your pillars of nursing leadership?

 A: “Throughout my career, I faced severe bullying,” Stull recounts.
-“I had leadership tell me that my confidence was too much, trying to knock down my desire to learn more.”
+“The culture in many organizations I have worked is one that seemed to turn their eyes away from the behaviors that caused team embers to leave the organization and sometimes leave their profession altogether.
+This is never ok!”
+Because of these experiences and many others along the way, one of Regenia’s goals as a leader is to ensure the culture in which she and the entirety of the teamwork is one that is professional, positive, welcoming and maintains the highest quality standards for patient care.
 Thankfully, her tenacity to make a culture change in healthcare has been her calling card.
-“Geographically, many hospitals in the Kansas City market are in such proximity that culture matters so much in employee retention, patient satisfaction, and who Liberty Hospital is to the community,” explained Stull.
+“Many hospitals in the Kansas City market are in such close proximity that culture matters even more in employee retention, patient satisfaction, and our culture begins to define who Liberty Hospital is to, and in, the community,” explained Stull.
 “Some Hospitals are known for specialties, others for cutting-edge technology, and others academic work.
-Partnering with University of Kansas Health Systems (UKHS), it is clear that they are a world-leader in many of these areas.
+Partnering with University of Kansas Health Systems (UKHS), allows us to be part of being a world-leader in many of these areas.
 Liberty Hospital is not a ‘small community hospital.’
 Being community-based just means we focus on recruitment efforts and culture differently, but Liberty Hospital does so much.
 For example, we do open heart surgery, brain surgery, we deliver babies and have a special care nursery for babies down to 32 weeks of gestation.
 We do really great things here, it’s important to get the word out there,” Stull proudly commented.
 “One thing we can always control about culture is what our staff and patients feel in our building,” Stull noted.

 Q: From a patient perspective, what do you want the general public to know about challenges and opportunities nurses face today?